-Another interesting feature of this project is the overall design and appearance of the building Engineers are not renowned for their flair and imagination when it comes to the design of concrete valve chambers and a concrete "shoe-box" is often favoured without windows or any weak points where entrance can be gained.
-In the case of this project, however, considerable effort was taken to provide a valve chamber that was both economical from a cost perspective but also as aesthetic as simple box design can be.
-An Architect was approached for assistance and the end result is clearly evident from the completed chamber as shown in Figures
+Another interesting feature of this project is the overall design and appearance of the chamber.
+Engineers are not renowned for their flair and imagination when it comes to the design of concrete valve chambers and a concrete "shoe-box" is often favoured without windows or any weak points where entrance can be gained.
+In the case of this project, however, considerable effort was taken to provide a valve chamber that was both economical from a cost perspective but also aesthetic in as much as a simple box design can be.
+An Architect was approached for assistance and the end result is clearly evident from the completed chamber as shown in Figures 9.